xcat2/goconserver/README.md

 `goconserver` is written in golang which intend to replace the `conserver` which used in [xcat2](https://github.com/xcat2/xcat-core).
-The microservice design makes it easy to integrate with other tool which hope to log the terminal sessions.
+The microservice based design makes it easy to integrate with other tool which hope to log the terminal sessions.
 It can also work independently through command line or rest api interface.

 ![preview](/goconserver.gif)

+## Key Features

+- Manage the lifecycle of seesion hosts via REST or BULK REST interface.
+- Interface based desgin, support multiple types of terminal, storage and output plugin.
+Multiple output plugins could work together.
+- Multiple client could share one host session.

 ### Terminal plugins

-- ssh: SSH driver start ssh session within goruntine, no external process, to support a large number of OpenBMC[openbmc](https://github.com/openbmc) consoles with high performance.
+- ssh: SSH driver start ssh session within goruntine, As no external process, goconserver could support a large number of OpenBMC [openbmc](https://github.com/openbmc) consoles with high performance.

-- cmd: A general driver to redirect the command input and output.
-Any console could be supported.
+- cmd: A general driver to help redirect the command input and output.
+Any shell based terminal type could be supported.

 ### Output plugins: